 This is the best gas grill in this price range, although it may not meet all your needs with regards to cooking space.
 It cooks evenly and the heat is more than adequate for the space.

-In addition to that, the Q1200 (see our full review) has an outstanding track record, hardly any issues and 94% of people who buy it love it.
+In addition to that, the Q1200 (see my full review) has an outstanding track record, hardly any issues and 94% of people who buy it love it.
 Weber offers an industry-leading 5 year warranty on most parts.
 This is the best gas grill under $200 for quality and reliability, and it is now also available in multiple funky colors.

 #2: Best Value: Char-Broil Classic 4-Burner